 Benefits of making a gift of equity

 Consider a scenario where parents own a home valued at $1 million and intend to include it as part of their estate.
 If the home continues to grow in value — for example, from $1 million to $2 million over the parents’ remaining lives — as part of the estate that $2 million figure would increase the likelihood of the estate’s value eclipsing the estate tax exclusion.
-(Passed at the end of 2017, the Tax Cuts and Jobs Act raised the estate tax exclusion to $11.4 million in 2019; that exclusion is scheduled to be adjusted annually for inflation until cut in half in 2026 unless new legislation is passed.)
+(The estate tax limit is indexed for inflation; as of January 1, 2021, the limit is $11.70 million per taxpayer (and, with proper planning, twice that amount for married couples), but the limit currently is scheduled to drop back to about $6-7 million per taxpayer in 2026 unless new legislation is passed.)

 Options for completing a gift of equity

 For the most part, the gift giving process can be simple.
 But there are a number of considerations, including potential capital gain issues in some types of transfers where the home is subject to debt.